Benksur/react_projects/README.md

-# react_projects
+# react projects
-Find my POC's in each folder with their installation instructions
+find my poc's in each folder with their installation instructions